 One of the goals of CDPAP is to make home health care more efficient and more enjoyable for the consumer.
 Medicaid believes that with the consumer calling more of the shots, it will equal less turnover of the particular Personal Assistants providing care, translating therefore into overall better health care for the consumer, therefore also avoiding the need for a nursing home.

 It is also hoped that dealing with someone the consumer knows and trusts, will affect them on a health level.
 This means potential health issues or hazards can be caught at an earlier point, with the result of fewer hospital visits and a significant decrease in any potential complicated care.

-Q. What type of healthcare may CDPAP Personal Assistants take care of?
+Q: What type of healthcare functions can CDPAP Personal Assistants provide?

 How to Begin the Application Process

 Ok.
 You’re ready to sign up.
 So where do you start?

 Give us a call at 877-781-6864 and an enrollment specialist will walk you through the process.
 Our team is ready to help and we will treat you like family.

 Consumers living in all 62 counties in the state of New York, and all residents of New York City must complete an enrollment process.
 If they have their DR making the decisions, then the DR must be the one to complete the enrollment process.

 There are some forms that you will need to fill out to be eligible for the CDPAP program.
 We have provided the forms here to download if you want to get a head start on signing up.

 For Potential Caregivers: